Uvalde victim's sister pleads for tougher gun laws in Texas

 He and other parents grew frustrated that police weren’t doing more.
 “A lot of us were arguing with the police, ‘You all need to go in there,’” said Cazares, an Army veteran.

+Cazares said Thursday that he still struggles to trust the constantly evolving timelines from state police.
+“Nobody wants to get blamed for what their actions were that day,” he said.

+During a break in the hearing, Cazares and his family met with about 10 police chiefs and officers in a hallway.
+“We failed you,” Stan Standridge, chief of police in San Marcos, Texas, told the family.

-Those delays and mistakes in the law enforcement response are now central to federal, state and local investigations.
+The delays and mistakes in the law enforcement response are now central to multiple investigations.
 The head of the Texas state police this week called it an “abject failure,” and said the police reaction ignored everything learned since the Columbine High School shooting in Colorado in 1999.

-Police had enough officers and firepower to stop the gunman three minutes after he entered the school, said Col. Steve McCraw, director of the Texas Department of Public Safety.
+Police had enough officers and firepower to stop the gunman three minutes after he entered the school, Col. Steve McCraw, director of the Texas Department of Public Safety, said Tuesday.
+But police officers armed with rifles waited in a school hallway for more than an hour before going into the classroom and killing the gunman.

 He put much of the blame for the delays on Pete Arredondo, the Uvalde school district police chief who McCraw said was the commander in charge.